-- The polynomial upper bound of parameters guarantees that the construction can be implemented using log-precision. - These CoT derivations are purely written in a readable math language format, largely resembling how human write solutions. - In a broad sense, our findings provide evidence that LLMs have the potential to convey meaningful human thoughts through grammatically precise sentences. - How can LLMs equipped with CoT bypass the impossibility results? - ► This can be understood via the effective depth of the Transformer circuit. - Employing CoT creates dependency between output tokens and leads to a significantly deeper circuit with depth proportional to the length of the CoT solution, yielding an expressivity far beyond TC0.
+- The polynomial upper bound of parameters guarantees that the construction can be implemented using log-precision. - These CoT derivations are purely written in a readable math language format, largely resembling how human write solutions. - How can LLMs equipped with CoT bypass the impossibility results? - ▶ This can be understood via the effective depth of the Transformer circuit. - ► Employing CoT creates dependency between output tokens and leads to a significantly deeper circuit, yielding an expressivity far beyond TC0.

+- Introduction

-3 CoT is the Key to Solving Math Problems
+- 2 CoT is the Key to Solving Math Problems

-4 CoT is the Key to Solving General Problems
+- 3 CoT is the Key to Solving General Problems

+- 4 Does CoT Work for Any Architecture?